JDRIVO/rTorrent-Disk-Checker/README.md

 **2**.
 It can check the IMDB ratings/votes of a movie.
 The script will prevent autodl-irssi from sending a torrent to rTorrent if the IMDB rating/votes don't meet your minimum requirements.

-# Installation Instructions After Downloading [autodlcheck.py](https://github.com/GangaBanga/AUTODL-IRSSI-IMDB-DISK-CHECK/blob/master/autodlcheck.py)
+# Configuration Instructions After Downloading [autodlcheck.py](https://github.com/GangaBanga/AUTODL-IRSSI-IMDB-DISK-CHECK/blob/master/autodlcheck.py)

 ####  1. MatchedRealease.pm Modification